Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Results

-We now state and prove a lemma that shows optimal controls for the main problem exist.
-We then provide the claim of our main result (Theorem \ref{thm:crossing}) and then present a subcase where the bound can be significantly strengthened and the optimal control can be calculated open-loop (Theorem \ref{thm:linear}).
-We provide proofs of these results in the subsequent subsection (\S \ref{subsec:proof1}).
+We now state a lemma that shows that an optimal control $\overrightarrow{u}$ for the main problem exists.
+We then state our main result (Theorem \ref{thm:crossing}) and present a subcase where the bound can be significantly strengthened and the optimal control can be calculated in open-loop (Theorem \ref{thm:linear}).
+We provide proofs of these results in \S Appendix \ref{sec:lemmaexist} and \S Appendix \ref{subsec:proof1}, respectively.